 To meet program and reporting requirements, standardized performance measures shall be calculated and reported on an annual basis, or more frequently, as determined by AHCCCS [42 CFR 438.330 (c)].
 Performance measures shall be collected, monitored, and evaluated in accordance with AdSS Medical Policy Manual, Policy 970.
-AHCCCS or the Division may utilize administrative, hybrid, or other methodologies for collecting and reporting performance measure rates, as allowed by CMS Core Measure Sets, the NCQA for selected Healthcare Effectiveness Data and Information Set (HEDIS®) measures, as defined by other entities for nationally recognized measure sets, or as determined by AHCCCS or the Division.
+AHCCCS or the Division may utilize administrative, hybrid, or other methodologies for collecting and reporting performance measure rates, as allowed by CMS for Core Set of Adult and/or Child Health Care Quality Measures for Medicaid CMS (Adult and Child) Core Sets, the measures, the NCQA for selected Healthcare Effectiveness Data and Information Set (HEDIS®) measures, as defined by other entities for nationally recognized measure sets, or as determined by AHCCCS or the Division.